circular-o/circular/docs/tutorials/integrating-with-nextjs.md

 ### Defining Custom Elements

-After importing the theme, you'll need to import the JavaScript files for Shoelace.
+After importing the theme, you'll need to import the JavaScript files for %LIBRARY_NAME%.
 However, this is a bit tricky to do in NextJS thanks to the SSR environment not having any of the required browser APIs to define endpoints.

 We'll want to create a component that uses [React's `useLayoutEffect`](https://reactjs.org/docs/hooks-reference.html#uselayouteffect) to add in the custom components before the first render: